How to build a strong engineering culture through engineering values

 What has everybody in this room to say, and can I try to understand as much as possible opposing views, contrarian ideas, right.
 And then only if we are slowly settling here, we can, you know, come together to have shared values

 To give you a headstart, right?
 If you want to, discuss a little bit engineering values, I started to create a list of companies that share the engineering values.
 I will link that below as well.
-And so I think you can.
-In those engineering values document and, you know, compare that with the ones that you have, or also get [00:28:00] that as an inspiration.
+And so I think you can look in those engineering values document and, you know, compare that with the ones that you have, or also get that as an inspiration.

 And, yeah, so, well, this brings me really to the end of the episode.
 I hope you enjoyed it.
-If you did, please do not forget to share it with a friend or two and also leave an excellent review on your favorite podcasting site.
+If you did, please do not forget to share it with a friend or two and also leave a good review on your favorite podcasting site.
 That would be wonderful.
 And thank you.
 Bye.